petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md

 {bdg-secondary}`Liferay 7.4+`

 Using the menu display fragment, you can add menus to your content pages.
 Once deployed, you can select from any predefined [navigation menu](../../../site-navigation/using-the-navigation-menus-application.md).
-To learn more about how to configure the menu display fragment for your site navigation, see Configuring the Menu Display Widget in [Configuring Menu Displays](../../../site-navigation/configuring-menu-displays.md).
+To learn more about how to configure the menu display fragment for your site navigation, see [Menu Display Configuration](../../../developer-guide/reference/fragments/fragment-configuration-types-reference.md#menu-display-configuration).

 <!--## Product-->